 - Adapt, reuse and translate a set of awareness-raising PowerPoint slides about libraries, the UN 2030 agenda and the SDGs (currently available in Arabic, English, French and Spanish).

 - Create your own UN 2030 Agenda dissemination materials following UN guidelines for Non-UN Entities.

 Delivering on a commitment in the Lyon Declaration on Access to Information and Development, IFLA in partnership with the Technology & Social Change Group (TASCHA) at the University of Washington Information School, launched the first Development and Access to Information (DA2I) report at the United Nations High Level Political Forum 2017.

-The DA2I is a series of annual reports designed as an advocacy tool to demonstrate the invaluable contribution that information access, particularly through libraries, makes to promoting more socially and economically inclusive societies.
+The DA2I is a series of reports designed as an advocacy tool to demonstrate the invaluable contribution that information access, particularly through libraries, makes to promoting more socially and economically inclusive societies.
 Learn more about the DA2I and how you can use it to help you advocating for libraries in development!

 Stay in touch